shz/node-mailgun/readme.md

 **Note:** `master` on Github is going to be untested/unstable at times,
           as this is a small enough library that I don't want to bother with a more complicated repo structure.
-As such, you should really only rely on the version of `node-mailgun` in `npm`, as I'll only ever push stable and tested code there.
+As such, you should really only rely on the version of `mailgun` in `npm`, as I'll only ever push stable and tested code there.

 ## Usage

-At the time of writing, Mailgun's documentation is actually incorrect, which is unfortunate.
+At the time of writing, Mailgun's documentation is actually incorrect in places, which is unfortunate.
 As such, I'm going to re-document everything in this README according to the actual way it's implemented in `node-mailgun`, which itself is based off the implementation from Mailgun's github account, and not the API docs on the site.

-### Initialization
+## Initialization

 Access to the API is done through a Mailgun object.
 It's instantiated like so:

     var mg = new Mailgun('api-key');

-### Sending Email
+## Sending Email

 Mailgun's API provides two methods for sending email: raw, and text.
 Both of them are exposed here.

-#### sendText
+### sendText

 Sends a simple plain-text email.
 This also allows for slightly easier sending of Mailgun options, since with `sendRaw` you have to set them